shopmore/shopmore/docs/DEVEL.md

 You need multiple terminals!
 Three (yes...)!

-1. From the project root start `nim project:web-serve web` to serve local changes and proxy to the backed in cloud
+1. From the project root start `nim project:serve-web web` to serve local changes and proxy to the backed in cloud
 1. From the project root also start watch mode: `nim project watch --exclude=web .`
 1. From the `web` folder start `npm run dev`